2022 will be the year we see the demise of third-party cookies on Google. So how will these changes impact your marketing efforts and success?

 What are the alternatives?

-Without access to third-party cookies, marketers that use targeted online advertising will need to change their ways of working.
+Without access to third-party cookies, marketers who use targeted online advertising will need to change their ways of working.
 Non-owned data is going to be more difficult to find, meaning targeted ads may never be the same again.
 But don’t despair, there are ways to navigate this new cookie-less climate.

 Research the alternative means of collecting data